RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 ##### Solar Panel Connector

-The GND pin, as shown in Figure 10, is highlighted in a red box
+The GND pin, as shown in **Figure 10**, is highlighted in a red box

 <rk-img
   src="/assets/images/wisblock/rak5005-o/datasheet/RAK5005-O-solar.png"